donelli/token_ring_chat/README.md

-## Descrição:
+## Token Ring Chat

-Implementação de um chat utlizando uma arquitetura similar ao protocolo de redes Token Ring: https://pt.wikipedia.org/wiki/Token_ring
+Implementation of a chat using an architecture similar to the Token Ring network protocol: https://pt.wikipedia.org/wiki/Token_ring

-Aplicativo criado para a disciplina Algoritmos e Estrutura de Dados I na UCS em 2020-02.
+Application created for the course Algorithms and Data Structure I at UCS in 2020-02.

-## Tecnologias utilizadas:
+## Tecnologies

 <img src="https://img.shields.io/badge/java-%23ED8B00.svg?&style=for-the-badge&logo=java&logoColor=white"/>